Chainfire/simple-signer/README.md

 If signing succeeds, the output will also show you the public key fingerprint you can use elsewhere.
-Note that these fingerprints are made to match those `ssh-keygen` produces.
+Note that these fingerprints are made to match those `ssh-keygen` produces for RSA and Ed25519 keys, and produce an Ethereum address for EC/secp256k1.
 You can also dump the fingerprint without signing anything by using the `-info` option.

 ### Verification